-Addition of a Cache.
-When a node i caches a data item D_j , it broadcasts an AddCache message to all of its neighbors.
-The AddCache message contains the tuple (i, D_j) signifying the ID of the originating node and the ID of the newly cached data item.
-Consider a node l that receives the AddCache message (i, D_j) .
-Let (D_j, N_j) be the nearest-cache table entry at node l signifying that N_j is the cache node currently closest to l that has the data item D_j .
-If $d{li} < d{lN_j}$,5 then the nearestcache table entry (D_j, N_j) is updated to (D_j, i) , and the AddCache message is forwarded by l to all of its neighbors.
-Otherwise, the node l sends the AddCache message to the single node N_j (which could be itself) so that N_j can possibly
+N_j (nearest-cache node) and N_j is updated to i itself.
+In addition, the node i broadcasts an AddCache message to all of its neighbors.
+The AddCache message contains the tuple (i, D_i) signifying the ID of the originating node and the ID of the newly cached data item.
+Consider a node l that receives the AddCache message (i, D_i) .
+Let (D_i, N_i) be the nearest-cache table entry at node l signifying that N_j is the cache node currently closest to l that has the data item D_i .
+If $d{li} < d{lN_i}$, then the nearest-cache table entry (D_i, N_i) is updated to (D_i, i) , and the AddCache message is forwarded by l to all of its neighbors.
+Otherwise, the node l sends the AddCache message to the single node N_i (which could be itself) so that N_i can possibly update information about its secondnearest cache.
+The above process maintains correctness of nearest-cache entries and second-nearest cache entries in a static network with bounded communication delays, because of the following observations.